Influenza Vaccine

 Runny nose, nasal congestion, headaches, throat ache, coughing, and nasal bleeding

-Runny nose, nasal congestion, headaches, throat ache, coughing, and nasal bleeding: you can administer an analgesic to help relieve pain and reduce fever.
+Runny nose, nasal congestion, headaches, throat ache, coughing, and nasal bleeding: a medication can be given to reduce fever and relieve pain.

-When should you seek medical attention at an HMO or emergency medical center
+When to seek medical care at an HMO or medical center

 - If fever lasts beyond 24-48 hours.